davidpiesse/nova-map/README.md

 You can use this Map Field with three different sort of spatial data:
 * GeoJSON String property
 * Latitude and Longitude properties
+* Latitude and Longitude both in a single text field
 * Core Laravel Spatial Types
     * Point
     * LineString